 1. Water supply infrastructure rehabilitated and expanded

-1.1 The project is progressing smoothly with no major issues.
+1.1 The project is progressing.
 The design, supervision and management consultant (DSC) was engaged in August 2012, and is effectively supporting Project Implementation Directorate's operations.
 The distribution network improvement (DNI) works are being implemented in an innovative manner with the objective of Non-Revenue Water (NRW) reduction on district metering area (DMA) approach rather than traditional pipe-laying contracts.
 Two consulting firms were engaged under the additional financing (L3255), the design and supervision consultants to support the implementation of works handled by KUKL and MWSDB.

-1.2 The three major civil works contracts for the distribution network improvement for efficient NRW management, amounting to approximately $59.75 million, were awarded from April to September 2013, and are in various stages of implementation.The drilling and development of tube-wells package was awarded in July 2013 and physical works are in progress.
+1.2 Under L2776, the 3 major civil works contracts for the distribution network improvement (DNI) for efficient NRW management, amounting to approximately $59.75 million, were awarded from April to September 2013, and are at advanced stages of implementation.The package for drilling and development of tubewells was awarded in July 2013 and physical works are in progress.
 Target completion of Loan 2776 contracts are expected to be extended to mid-2018.
 The contract for road reinstatement was awarded in October 2016.
 Bidding for DNI contract package 4 under L3255 is ongoing, tender closed on 21 February 2017.

-1.3 The three major civil works contracts for the Laying of Bulk Distribution System and Construction of Service Reservoirs (BDS-SRT) are being implemented (3 under L2776 and 1 under L3255).
+1.3 Four major civil works contracts for bulk distribution system and construction of service reservoirs (BDS-SRT) are being implemented (3 under L2776 and 1 under L3255).
 The 3 BDS-SRT civil works contracts under L2776 amounting to approximately $62.67 million, were awarded from March to July 2014.
 Physical works are in progress.
 Target completions of these contracts are from March 2016 to February 2017. while the BDS-SRT civil works contract under L3255 is being implemented from December 2015 to January 2018.

 2. Operating and financial systems improved, and capacities strengthened

-2.3 PID is improving GIS network modeling systems and preparing procurement packages for the refurbishment of water treatment plants, and operationalization of asset management plan.
+2.3 PID is improving GIS network modeling systems and preparing procurement packages for the refurbishment of water treatment plants.

 2.4 New water tariff structure for the Kathmandu Valley was approved by Water Supply Tariff Fixation commission (WSTFC) on 14 July 2013 with conditions to be fulfilled by KUKL for service improvement.
 This will help KUKL in improving its operations and service delivery to citizens.